aniass/Data-Science-Portfolio/README.md

 ### [Document Classification](https://github.com/aniass/Document-Classification-NLP)

 The project concerns the text classification of make-up products based on their description and categories.
 We have build  multi-class text classification model (with ML alorithms, MLP and CNN).
 From our data we also have trained Word2vec and Doc2vec model and we have created Topic Modeling and EDA analysis.

-- **Models used:** MLP, CNN, Logistic Regression, SVM, Naive Bayes, Random Forest; TF-IDF, Word2vec, Doc2vec.
+- **Models used:** MLP, CNN, Logistic Regression, SVM, Naive Bayes, Random Forest; Word2vec, Doc2vec.
-- **Keywords**: NLP, Topic modeling, Python: nltk, gensim, keras, sklearn, LDA.
+- **Keywords**: NLP, Topic modeling; nltk, gensim, keras, sklearn, LDA.

 ### [Sentiment analysis reviews](https://github.com/aniass/Sentiment-analysis-reviews)

 The project concerns sentiment analysis of women's clothes reviews.
-We have build model by using different machine learning algorithms to determined if the product is recommended or not.
+We have build model to predict if the review is positive or negative.
+We used different machine learning algorithms and a pre-trained Glove word embeddings with Bidirectional LSTM.
 The project also includes EDA analysis and sentiment analysis by using Vader and TextBlob methods.

-- **Models used:** Logistic Regression, Naive Bayes, SVM; TextBlob, Vader.
+- **Models used:** LSTM, Glove, Logistic Regression, Naive Bayes, SVM.
-- **Keywords**: NLP, sentiment analysis, Python: nltk, scikit-learn.
+- **Keywords**: NLP, sentiment analysis, TextBlob, Vader; Keras, TensorFlow, nltk, scikit-learn.

 ### [Spam detection](https://github.com/aniass/Spam-detection)

 The project concerns spam detection in SMS messages to determine whether the messages is spam or not.
 The analysis includes spam classification and text mining with NLP methods to prepare and clean data.

-- **Models used:** Logistic Regression, Naive Bayes, SVM, Random Forest, Gradient Boosting.
+- **Models used:** Logistic Regression, Naive Bayes, SVM, Random Forest.
 - **Keywords**: NLP, spam detection, smote sampling, Python: nltk, scikit-learn, imbalanced-learn.

 ## Machine learning: